micmejia/bible-dump/AMPC/Genesis/Gen 24.md

-A meal was set before him, but he said, [^d]I will not eat until I have told of my errand.
+A meal was set before him, but he said, I will not eat until I have told of my errand.
 And [Laban] said, Speak on.